alexmerren/rps.zsh/README.md

 mkdir -p ~/.config/rps
 make all
 cp ./dist/rps ./config.yaml ~/.config/rps/
+sudo ln -s $HOME/.config/rps /usr/local/bin/
 ```

 ## Upcoming Features

-I will probbaly re-factor this in the near future so that it is somewhat
+I will probably re-factor this in the near future so that it is somewhat
 maintainable.
-Documentation will be necessary to maintain this project
+Documentation will be necessary for this project longterm, and
-longterm, and thorough testing still needs to be implemented.
-Don't sue me, I
+thorough testing still needs to be implemented.
+Don't sue me, I did this in one
-did this in one (1) day.
+(1) day.